 Core and Thread Count

-As mentioned in the introduction, one of the main advantages that Ryzen CPUs offered used to be their core and thread counts, as they were much higher than what you could get with the similarly-priced Intel Core models, although Intel did finally catch up when their 10th generation Core CPUs rolled out.
+As mentioned in the introduction, one of the main advantages that Ryzen CPUs offered used to be their core and thread counts, as they were much higher than what you could get with similarly-priced Intel Core models, although Intel did finally catch up in this respect when their 10th generation Core CPUs rolled out.

 And what does a high core/thread count get you?

-Moreover, in recent years, multithreading had also become mainstream, and what multithreading does is it allows a single CPU core to handle two tasks at once if needed, thus effectively doubling a CPU’s multitasking capabilities.
+Moreover, in recent years, multithreading has also become mainstream, and it allows a single CPU core to handle two tasks at once if needed, thus effectively doubling a CPU’s multitasking capabilities.
 Today, all of the latest mainstream gaming CPUs, AMD and Intel alike, come with this feature.

-If we consider the current 3rd generation of Ryzen CPUs, the latest Ryzen 3 models come with 4 cores and 8 threads, the Ryzen 5 ones feature 6 cores and 12 threads, the Ryzen 7 offer 8 cores and 16 threads, all the while the Ryzen 9 models come with a total of 12 cores and 24 threads (16 cores and 32 threads in case of the Ryzen 9 3950X).
+If we consider the latest Ryzen 3000 and Ryzen 5000 desktop CPUs, the Ryzen 3 models come with 4 cores and 8 threads, the Ryzen 5 ones feature 6 cores and 12 threads, the Ryzen 7 offers 8 cores and 16 threads, all the while the Ryzen 9 models come with either 12 cores 24 threads or 16 cores and 32 threads, depending on the exact model.

 Now, the real question is, how many cores and threads do you actually need?